 The brighter period of the year lasts for 3.2 months, from May 4 to August 10, with an average daily incident shortwave energy per square meter above 5.3 kWh.
 The brightest day of the year is June 24, with an average of 6.5 kWh.

 The darker period of the year lasts for 4.3 months, from October 17 to February 26, with an average daily incident shortwave energy per square meter below 1.5 kWh.
 The darkest day of the year is December 21, with an average of 0.2 kWh.

 For the purposes of this report, the geographical coordinates of Kuressaare are 58.248 deg latitude, 22.504 deg longitude, and 13 ft elevation.

-The topography within 2 miles of Kuressaare is essentially flat, with a maximum elevation change of 62 feet, and an average elevation above sea level of 14 feet.
-Within 10 miles contains only modest variations in elevation (138 feet).
+The topography within 2 miles of Kuressaare is essentially flat, with a maximum elevation change of 62 feet and an average elevation above sea level of 14 feet.
+Within 10 miles is essentially flat (138 feet).
 Within 50 miles also contains only modest variations in elevation (354 feet).